 Visuals have a huge impact in marketing.
-Not only do they make content more sharable -- 40 times as much -- but they help us retain information.
+Not only do they make content more sharable, but they help us retain information.
 When details are paired with an image, we remember 55% more of it.

 That can be pulled off with infographics -- the nifty images that visually break down complex statistics.
 They're customizable, sharable, and they're easier to create than you might think.